-- My Employee Did What Off Hours, American Society of Employers, August 17, 2017
+- My Employee Did What in Off Hours, American Society of Employers, August 17, 2017

 - Social Networking and Human Resources Hot Topics, Michigan Municipal Treasurers Association, April 27, 2017

 - Basics of determining termination of employees that lawfully use medical marijuana, Stop Before You Crash: Workers' Compensation and Employment Law, March 22, 2017